recc-tech/tech/checklists/documentation-review.md

 # Documentation Review Checklist

-Documentation risks becoming outdated if we don't maintain it.
+Documentation can become outdated if we don't maintain it.
 Below is a checklist for reviewing the documentation and weekly checklists.

 ## For Each Article in the Wiki

 Check that:

-- [ ] All the information is still accurate and relevant.
+- [ ] All the information is still accurate, relevant, and consistent with current practices (not what we'd _like_ to do).
 - [ ] No important information is missing.
+- [ ] All hyperlinks are still working.
 - [ ] All screenshots are up to date (esp.
 UI screenshots).
-- [ ] All hyperlinks are still working.

-If applicable, add any new information to the articles.

 ## For Each Weekly Checklist

 Check that:

-- [ ] All the information is still accurate and reflects current practices (not what we'd _like_ to do).
+- [ ] All the information is still accurate, relevant, and consistent with current practices (not what we'd _like_ to do).
 - [ ] No steps are missing.
 - [ ] All hyperlinks are still working.